2014-2015 Student Staff

-Matthew Eckel is a senior in the Architecture B.S./M.S dual degree program.
-He is also pursuing a minor in psychology.
+Matthew Eckel is a second year graduate student in the Architecture B.S./M.S. dual degree program.
+He is also has a minor in psychology.
 He is from Somers, NY and has lived there all his life.
-Besides everything to do with architecture, Matt is avid in sports especially basketball, golf, bowling, and ultimate frisbee.
-He is also avid in video games, watching movies, and drawing.
-After completing his education at RWU he plans to achieve his architecture license while working in a big, well-known architecture firm.
-Ultimately he would love to his own architecture firm concentrated in sustainable design of commercial and residential design.
+Besides everything to do with architecture, Matt is avid in sports, especially basketball, golf, bowling and ultimate Frisbee.
+He also enjoys video games, watching movies/TV, and drawing.
+After completing his education at RWU, he plans to achieve his architecture license while working in a well-known architecture firm.
+Ultimately he would love to own his own firm concentrated in sustainable commercial and residential design.

-Lindsay Guastafeste is a freshman in the Bachelor of Science/Master of Architecture dual degree program.
-In her first semester, she is focusing on architecture and pursuing an interest in the Italian language.
+Lindsay Guastafeste is a junior in the Bachelor of Science/Master of Architecture dual degree program.
+She is focusing on architecture and pursuing an interest in the Italian language.
 She is from Syosset, New York and has lived in Long Island her entire life.
-Prior to University, Lindsay has taken architectural design and environmental science courses that have developed her passion for sustainable design.
+Prior to Roger Williams University, Lindsay had taken architectural design and environmental science courses that developed her passion for sustainable design.
 Through her time at RWU, she expects to minor in Sustainability and travel often to gain a more global perspective.
-Lindsay plans to focus her architectural career on finding affordable solutions to sustainable design
+This past year she spent an alternate spring break in Munich, Germany with Doctor Hollingsworth studying the German language and culture.
+This past summer she also spent ten days in southern Italy.
+Lindsay plans to focus her architectural career on finding affordable solutions to sustainable design.

-Jacob Wheeler is a junior in the Architecture B.S degree program.
+Jacob Wheeler is a graduate student in the Architecture program.
 He is from Winslow, Maine and enjoyed growing up in the small, rural town.
 In addition to enjoying architecture, Jake finds passion in the construction of buildings and is pursuing a minor in Construction Management and a core concentration in Art and Architecture History in order to further his architectural and construction knowledge.
-Upon earning both Bachelor and Master degrees in Architecture, he is interested in becoming part of a successful Architecture firm in New England.
-He has hopes of one day returning to Maine and pursuing a long career in the Architecture industry.
+Upon earning both a Bachelor and Master degree in Architecture, he is interested in becoming part of a successful architecture firm in New England.
+He hopes to one day return to Maine and pursue a long career in the architecture industry.